History of Morelos, Conquest and Revolution: Description

 The mural is a linear portrayal of Mexico's history, focusing on the city of Cuernavaca, painted in a chronological sequence.
 Because of the chronological sequence Rivera painted it in, the mural must be read from right to left.
-It takes up three walls and other smaller sections of an open corridor on the second floor of the palace, totaling to be 148.6 square meters of painted space.
+It takes up three walls and other smaller sections of an open corridor on the second floor of the palace, totaling 148.6 square meters of painted space.
 The mural ultimately has two different sections – the upper half, being the nine panels in color, and the lower half, being the eleven grisailles in black and white or grey.

 The grisailles pieces underneath tell the story of Cortés' disembarkation and his initial meetings with the Indian locals and emissaries sent out by Moctezuma, as well as a paralleled representation of the story shown above.
 The remaining portions of the mural, in vivid color, go in detail about the actual conquest of the Mexican people in Cuernavaca as well as the fights and societal changes which took place after the conquest.
 Starting from the first panel, Rivera shows the fights which took place during the Spanish conquest.
 He portrays Aztec warriors and Spanish soldiers in their traditional war gear, showing the stark contrast between the metal uniforms of the Spaniards and the colorful war costumes of the Aztecs with their spiked wooden clubs.
-The mural moves on the show the defeat of the Indians in Cuernavaca and the events which took place afterwards, during Spanish rule.
+The mural moves on to show the defeat of the Indians in Cuernavaca and the events which took place afterwards, during Spanish rule.
 Rivera depicts the building of the Palace of Cortés by Indian slaves and then shows them as laborers for the Spanish ruled state of Morelos, in which they were predominantly sugarcane cutters.

 Rivera then proceeds to show the religious history and details the conversions by Catholic priests which took place throughout Mexico.
 The conversions are shown to be seemingly peaceful but also show the cruelty behind such conversions and what happened to the Indians throughout them.
 In the smaller piece above the doorway towards the end of the corridor, Rivera depicts persecutions and burning of Indian heretics by the Spanish, which mirrors the Aztec sacrifices that Rivera placed at the beginning of the mural.
-The very last panel, then, shows an image of Emiliano Zapata – a main and important figure in the Mexican revolution – depicting liberation from Spanish colonial rule.
+The last panel shows an image of Emiliano Zapata – a main and important figure in the Mexican revolution – depicting liberation from Spanish colonial rule.